Uniformed Services Former Spouses Protection Act

 How can I enforce a Court Order regarding military retirement pay, child support or alimony owed by a service member?

 The Uniformed Services Former Spouses Protection Act (USFSPA) is a federal law that authorizes state courts to distribute military retired pay to a former spouse of a service member as part of a divorce decree.
 It also provides a way to enforce state court orders related to distributions of military retirement pay, child support or alimony through the Department of Defense.

 What is the maximum amount that can be enforced?

 The maximum that can be paid to a former spouse under the USFSPA is fifty percent (50%) of a member's disposable retired pay.
 In cases where there are payments both under the USFSPA and pursuant to a garnishment for child support or alimony under 42 U.S.C.
 659, the total amount payable cannot exceed sixty-five percent (65%) of the member's disposable retired pay.
-The right to payments under the USFSPA terminates upon the death of the member or former spouse, unless the applicable court order provides that the payments terminate earlier.
+The right to payments under the USFSPA end upon the death of the member or former spouse, unless the applicable court order states that the payments end earlier.